 PEO services can also extend beyond just the hiring of employees.
 A PEO can also help companies evaluate employees and help them become more successful.

 A PEO can observe employees and evaluate them.
 They can coach managers and supervisors on how to form better relationships with employees and offer better feedback.
 They can also give employees more resources to develop personal goals and grow within the company.

-The PEO’s knowledge working with dozens of organizations will give them insight into creating effective training programs and methodology that will lead to employee success.
+The PEO’s knowledge of working with dozens of organizations will give them insight into creating effective training programs and methodologies that will lead to employee success.